 In the real-world STAR experience, you will advance your interpersonal skills, increase industry knowledge, and apply practical tools that you can leverage over your entire career.
 To provide you with the best learning experience possible, your team engages in relationship building activities and receives resources for effective and efficient project management.
 A faculty advisor dedicated to your team and the STAR staff support your team throughout the journey.

-The STAR program is designed for MBA and Undergraduate Business students from any concentration and with various career paths — not only those in consulting.
+The STAR program is designed for MBA, MSM, and Undergraduate Business students from any concentration and with various career paths — not only those in consulting.
 We match you based on experience and career aspirations with STAR projects with the goal of creating diverse and productive teams.
 As an MBA student, you can also indicate your interest in serving as a project leader.
+MSM (Master of Science in Management) student teams typically tackle a business challenge for a nonprofit, government organization, or start-up.

-Some corporate partners invite the team to travel to their location in the U.S. at least once.
-A small number of teams travel to the corporate partner abroad for two weeks in May to conduct research and present their work.
+Some corporate and nonprofit partners invite the team to travel to their location in the U.S. A very small number of teams may travel to the corporate partner abroad for two weeks in May to conduct research and present their work.
 You may be selected for this type of STAR experience only if you indicate interest in a STAR Global Immersion Project in your application.

-STAR is a competitive program.
-Students are selected based on their interests and experience and fit with the corporate partner projects.
+STAR is a high demand and competitive program.* Students are selected based on their interests and experience and fit with the corporate partner projects.

 Time commitment: Projects run for 14-15 weeks from January to late April/early May.
 Some pre-work also takes place in November/December.
 The formal project Launch will be all day in mid to late January.
 STAR projects are demanding learning experiences with deadlines and comprehensive deliverables.
 As a STAR team member, you spend 10+ hours a week on the project.
 As a project leader, you spend more than 10 hours a week on STAR.